etsangsplk/aws-api-gateway/SETUP_AWS_SHELL.md

 ### Check lambdas

-Check lambdas that are allready there
+Check lambdas that are already there

 ```
 aws lambda list-functions | grep FunctionName